Evolution of a modified binomial random graph by agglomeration: Our model and main results

-The motivation of our model comes from the construction of a random graph inspired in real networks with a community structure.
-In order to model such situation we consider a random graph with a given number of ``super-vertices'' (the agglomerates) of given sizes starting from the Erd\H os-R\'enyi random graph model $G(n,p)$.
-By a ``super-vertex'' of size $i$ we mean a subset of $i$ vertices from $G(n,p)$, not necessarily connected.
+The motivation of our model comes from real-world networks that exhibit a {\em community structure}.
+In order to reflect a possible community structure we shall define a random graph with a given number of super-vertices (also known as agglomerates) of given sizes, in which we assume that the underlying graph follows the $G(n,p)$-law.